microsoft/DeepSpeed/docs/_pages/features.md

 ###  Timing Activiation Checkpoint Functions

-When activiation checkpoingint is enabled, the logging of the forward and backward time for each checkpoint function can be turned on in the `deepspeed_config` file.
+When activiation checkpoingint is enabled, profiling the forward and backward time of each checkpoint function can be enabled in the `deepspeed_config` file.

 ```json
 {